opxcore/log-manager/README.md

 ## Configuring and using
 Configuration array consists of two keys.
-Value of `'default'` must contain name of logger to be used as default logger. `'loggers'` is a set of loggers to be used keyed by name.
+Value of `'default'` must contain name (or array of names) of logger to be used as default logger. `'loggers'` is a set of loggers to be used keyed by name.
 Required parameter of each logger is a `'driver'` containing class name of logger to be used with corresponding name (See examples below).

 Log manager extends [container](https://github.com/opxcore/container), so loggers will be resolved by it with all dependency injections.
 All loggers will be resolved